 Export any single meeting or your entire schedule as a standards-compliant .ics file, with options for one-time or recurring weekly events.
 Or skip the file and email your formatted schedule directly from the app via EmailJS.
 Two paths to get your meetings into whatever calendar you already use.

-New users see a Getting Started modal that walks through every feature: adding meetings, finding nearby, using the sobriety tracker, exporting to calendar.
-Revisitable anytime from Settings so nothing feels permanent or pressured.
+First-visit walkthrough covers adding meetings, finding nearby, using the sobriety tracker, and exporting to calendar.
+Revisitable from Settings anytime.
+Nothing on the page feels permanent or pressured.
+Recovery is at the user's pace, the app should be too.